 What is a Washington DC Quitclaim Deed?

-A Washington, DC, quitclaim deed allows a property’s owner (grantor) to transfer property to a new owner (grantee) without guarantee about the title.
+A Washington DC quitclaim deed is a document that allows a property’s owner (grantor) to transfer property to a new owner (grantee) without guarantee about the title.
 This works best when the two parties know and trust one another, such as when adding a spouse to a deed or transferring property within the same family.

 When someone wants a warranty on the title, they need to use a warranty deed.
 This uses different terminology and only applies when the deed’s title has been properly cleared.

-Sometimes a quitclaim deed in Washington, DC, is mistakenly called a “quit claim deed,” “quick claim deed,” or “quit claims deed,” but these are not a different type of deed.
+Sometimes a quitclaim deed is mistakenly called a “quit claim deed,” “quick claim deed,” or “quit claims deed,” but these are not a different type of deed.
 All refer to the same deed that comes with no warranty or guarantee on the title.

 Download a Washington, DC Quitclaim Deed